ebu/radiodns_react_native_demo/documentation/architecture.md

 - One should always test its components on all mobile operating system to ensure that they are rendered correctly on each one.
 - One should always be careful of excessive CPU usage and memory management.
-- One should always remember to cancel any asynchronous task when dismounting a react component.
 - Upon retrieving data from network one should always implement a caching system for this data as network queries are an expensive task in terms of battery.